Titsworthmorgan/CommandLineTool/README.md

 3. For the final project the following will be what we use:
     - `-h`: Displays help information about the tool.
     - `-c`: outputs number of bytes in a file
+    - `-f`: outputs number of characters in a file
     - `-l`: outputs number of lines in a file
     - `-w`: outputs number of words in a file
     - `-j`: formats input JSON file to be more human-readable in duplicate file with -formatted.json suffix - works... mostly for now.